-The European Organisation for Research and Treatment of Cancer (http://www.eortc.be/tools/
+The European Organization for Research and Treatment of Cancer (http://www.eortc.be/tools/

-bladdercalculator) features a calculator which predicts the chances of recurrence and progression of superficial bladder cancer after initial treatment on the basis of certain tumor characteristics.
+bladdercalculator) features a calculator that predicts the chances of recurrence and progression of superficial bladder cancer after initial treatment on the basis of certain tumor characteristics.

 What research is being done on bladder cancer?